There were very few Apple Maps rumors for WWDC this year, only one little paragraph from Mark Gurman <with comments>:

 Apple Maps didn’t get much love at WWDC18.
 It was only after WWDC was over that Eddy Cue offered a sneak peak to Matthew Panzarino to let everybody know Apple Maps 2.0 was in the works and well on its way.
-Panzarino’s fantastic piece is the logical starting point for any WWDC19 Apple Maps 2.0 discussion.
+Panzarino’s piece is the logical starting point for any WWDC19 Apple Maps 2.0 discussion.
 The best approach is to discuss things using the 3 groups outlined in my previous post: Collection, Processing, Presentation.
 As usual I’ll discuss things from the Japanese perspective.

 Eddy Cue outlined Apple Maps 2.0 as a dual approach of using anonymous iOS device data and Apple Maps vans to collect high quality map data while getting faster updates from devices vs. the next scheduled drive: